joagre/anond/README.md

-The Anond code base does not use the Erlang OTP [gen_server behaviour](http://www.erlang.org/doc/design_principles/gen_server_concepts.html) because the it hides Erlang's message passing mechanism and turns concurrent programming into a boring slush of callback functions.
+The Anond code base does not use the Erlang OTP [gen_server behaviour](http://www.erlang.org/doc/design_principles/gen_server_concepts.html) because it hides Erlang's message passing mechanism and turns concurrent programming into a boring slush of callback functions.
 It must be fun to compute.
 So say Mundungus.